maveio/.github/profile/README.md

 ## mave.io

-Integrating video shouldn't be difficult... and why are we still using of iframes to embed video?
+Integrating video shouldn't be difficult... and why are we still using iframes to embed video?
 It can be faster, easier and more customizable to give your users a better video experience.

 Hey 👋 We're [mave.io](https://mave.io) and we provide hosted video with lightweight components.
 We're EU hosted and privacy-friendly too.